 • Provide full written terms and conditions within two months – but preferably before employment starts.

-• New employees must be paid the National Minimum Wage.
+• All employees including new staff must be paid the National Minimum Wage.

-• Working hours and rest break laws apply to new employees.
+• Working hours and rest break laws apply to all employees.

 • Annual leave builds up for new employees from day one.